normaluser/shooter-2D/readme.md

 # Why ?

 Because this was the best complete tutorial i found on the net which explains in easy steps how to program a game with SDL2.
-And I want to learn how to use SDL2 to get easy acess to graphic, sound and input.
+And I want to learn how to use SDL2 to get easy access to graphic, sound and input.

 # Bugs / Contributions